Choosing The Best Solar Power Inverter

 Transformer type solar inverters

-Transformers are easy to manufacture and are quite heavy, so transformer type inverters are usually heavy.
+Transformers are easy to manufacture and are quite heavy, so transformer type inverters are usually bulky.
 They are less efficient at converting energy than transformerless inverters and can produce some noise and heat.

 Transformerless solar inverters

-Transformerless solar inverters are use more modern and newer technology than their transformer type cousins, this type of inverter have been on the Australian solar market since around 2006 and have taken over as the standard type.
+Transformerless solar inverters are used more modern and newer technology than their transformer type cousins, this type of inverter has been on the Australian solar market since around 2006 and have taken over as the standard type.